possibilia/mc-avoid/README.md

 # Closed-loop model checking for tactical planning in C++

-Closed-loop system for local obstacle avoidance on a mobile robot using model checking
+Closed-loop system for egocentric obstacle avoidance on a mobile robot using live model checking.

 ## Hardware